January 12, 2018 • Life for Leaders

 In the 1980s, Christians in Southern California began to sing the worship song “Majesty,” written by Jack Hayford, pastor of the Church on the Way in Van Nuys.
 Before long, this song was being sung throughout the world by millions of people.
 For years, it was one of the most popular of all contemporary worship songs.
 I wouldn’t be surprised if this song has been sung more often by more people throughout the world than any other recent hymn or praise song.

 I expect most of us have a gut feeling about what God’s majesty is.
 It has to do with God’s strength and glory.
 Kings and queens are called “Your Majesty” in recognition of their sovereignty.
-So God’s majesty may also be his royal authority.
-We might also be inclined to equate God’s majesty with his greatness.
+So God’s majesty may also be about royal authority.
+We might also be inclined to equate God’s majesty with greatness.
 All of these notions of majesty are wonderful.
 Surely they represent attributes of God that compel us to worship.
 But can we get clear on the actual definition of “majesty?”

 The English word “majesty” comes to us from the Latin word maiestas, which means “greatness or dignity.”
 In the Hebrew original of Psalm 93, the word translated into English as “majesty” is ge’ut (pronounced guh-OOth).
 The standard Hebrew-English dictionary defines this word as, you guessed it, “majesty.”
 It is closely related to the word translated as “pride” in a negative sense (ge’ah).
 Both of these words derive from a root that means “to rise.”
 So, if you think too highly of yourself, then you have ge’ah, which is not good.
 But when it comes to God, who is utterly great, who is the God above all other gods, then ge’ut is appropriate.
-This word doesn’t convey God’s pride in himself.
+This word doesn’t convey God’s pride.
 Rather, it stands for God’s reputation among people and everything about God that deserves this glory.
 We might get the sense of the word by saying that God is rightly thought of more highly than any other being, in heaven and earth.